4 basic things to know about bonds

 Bond yields are all measures of return.
 Yield to maturity is the measurement most often used, but it is important to understand several other yield measurements that are used in certain situations.

 As said above, yield to maturity (YTM) is the most commonly cited yield measurement.
 It measures what the return on a bond is if it is held to maturity and all coupons are reinvested at the YTM rate.
-Because it is unlikely that coupons will be reinvested at the same rate, an investor's actual return will differ slightly.
-Calculating YTM by hand is a lengthy procedure, so it is best to use Excel's RATE or YIELDMAT (Excel 2007 only) functions for this computation.
-A simple function is also available on a financial calculator.
+Because it is unlikely that coupons will be reinvested at the same rate, an investor’s actual return will differ slightly.
+Calculating YTM by hand is a lengthy procedure, so it is best to use Excel’s RATE or YIELDMAT functions.

 Current yield can be used to compare the interest income provided by a bond to the dividend income provided by a stock.
 This is calculated by dividing the bond's annual coupon amount by the bond’s current price.
 Keep in mind that this yield incorporates only the income portion of return, ignoring possible capital gains or losses.
 As such, this yield is most useful for investors concerned with current income only.